|

 District of the Wabash's Montpelier Division between Peru and Lafayette.

-This stretch, at about 55 miles in length, appeared to be of a length
+This stretch, at about 55 miles, appeared to be of a length

 we could model on a layout occupying the space provided by a standard